Quixoty/quixoty-test4.github.io/_posts/2020-08-15-mixed native hedges (part 3).md

 <br><br>

 Other elements within the hedge to consider are the ‘specimen trees’ planted within the hedge.
-These are typically larger growing species, for example Quercus sp. (oak), and are generally planted at larger initial sizes in tree form (usually standard tree sizes or larger, with a clear stem rather than feathered).
+These are typically larger growing species, for example Quercus sp. (oak), and are generally planted at larger initial sizes in tree form (usually with a clear stem rather than feathered).

 </p>